loganmarchione/loganmarchione.com/content/posts/2022/03p3/index.md

     relative: false
 ---

+# Update: 2025-08-01

+There is apparently an [official DokuWiki image](https://hub.docker.com/r/dokuwiki/dokuwiki) now.
+You should probably use that instead of this method.

 # Introduction

 I've been trying to get my homelab applications moved from running on VM/LXC to Docker.
 There's nothing wrong with VMs or LXC containers, but I'm trying to manage fewer servers and "snowflakes" (even though I do my installs with Ansible).